mecid/mecid.github.io/_posts/2019-07-03-managing-data-flow-in-swiftui.md

         }
     }
 }

-struct IndexedCollection<Base: RandomAccessCollection>: RandomAccessCollection {
-    typealias Index = Base.Index
-    typealias Element = (index: Index, element: Base.Element)

-    let base: Base

-    var startIndex: Index { base.startIndex }

-    var endIndex: Index { base.endIndex }

-    func index(after i: Index) -> Index {
-        base.index(after: i)
-    }

-    func index(before i: Index) -> Index {
-        base.index(before: i)
-    }

-    func index(_ i: Index, offsetBy distance: Int) -> Index {
-        base.index(i, offsetBy: distance)
-    }

-    subscript(position: Index) -> Element {
-        (index: position, element: base[position])
-    }
-}

-extension RandomAccessCollection {
-    func indexed() -> IndexedCollection<Self> {
-        IndexedCollection(base: self)
-    }
-}
 ```

 #### And here is the screenshot of our app, you can see how it looks.
 ![managing-data-flow-in-swiftui](/public/managing-data-flow-in-swiftui.png)

 #### Conclusion
 Today we built simple Master-Detail flow in SwiftUI.
 I've tried to show the power of *Bindings* in SwiftUI.
-You don't need to post notifications or observe key-value to indicate changes in your User Interface, all you need is using correct *Property Wrapper provided by SwiftUI*.
+You don't need to post notifications or observe key-values to indicate changes in your User Interface, all you need is using correct *Property Wrapper provided by SwiftUI*.
 Again, if you want to learn when and which one should be used, check out my [post about Property Wrappers in SwiftUI](/2019/06/12/understanding-property-wrappers-in-swiftui/).
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!